-International students: TOEFL Scores, written test 600, computerized test 250, iBT test 100, or IELTS 7.0 – this requirement CANNOT be waived.
+International students: TOEFL Scores, written test 600, computerized test 250, iBT test 100, IELTS 7.0, or Duolingo English Test

 Out-of-department assistantships are frequently available to CHS students.
 Assistantships and other jobs in departments like the Residence Life, International Students, Academic Services, Athletic Advising, Student Success, and Career Services are posted on the Syracuse University Human Resources website.
 We suggest interested students look at and apply for jobs in mid-January for the following fall.
 While most Graduate Assistantships in the Department of Counseling and Human Services are provided for doctoral students, some are available for master’s students.